 THE SOCCER ACADEMY

-The Balamu Football Academy is based in the rural area of Wasswa village.
-Our goal is to use skill development with the youths from five to seventeen years of age to earn equal opportunities as their city counterparts.
-We strive to inspire talents and skills among the youth through soccer and sports, allowing them to discover themselves and use their talents to get ahead in life.
+We strive to inspire development and skills among the youth through soccer and sports, allowing them to discover themselves and use their talents to get ahead in life.

 In March 2016, we took a group of scouts for zip lining.
 We passed through Wasswa village and decided to do an activity to unite our scouts with the local community.
 During a football game between the scouts and the local kids, the local kids beat the scouts 3-0.
 We then realized these kids have talent but no opportunity to develop their skills.
 This is how our program began.

 - Talents and Skills – We begin training the children as early as 5 years of age.
 Through football, these kids are able to learn many things.
 Over the last few years, we noticed that the kids who have been part of the program have developed social skills, responsibility, and have gained self-esteem.
 They are so much more confident in themselves now that they have an opportunity to make their life something more.
 Our program teaches kids how to manage their time and become young professionals with a sense of gratitude.